Art

 Prerequisites: Honors eligibility required

 This course focuses on the fundamentals of visual hierarchy, composition, and pictorial space in drawing with a focus on using Digital Media.
 Emphasis is placed on linear perspective and the language of light and shadow.
 The development of skills and concepts for a contemporary approach to drawing are based on historical models, lectures, demonstrations, and critiques.
 Students are required to use Digital Media in this course (iPad, stylus, etc.).
-Students may not receive credit for both ART_VS 1050 and ART_VS 1060.
-Both courses provide the Art Foundations Beginning Drawing requirement.
+This course provides the Art Foundations Beginning Drawing requirement.
+Graded on A-F basis only.

 Credit Hours: 3